membraneframework/membrane_tutorials/get_started_with_membrane/03_elements.md

 Pads can be defined using [def_input_pad](https://hexdocs.pm/membrane_core/Membrane.Element.WithInputPads.html#def_input_pad/2) and [def_output_pad](https://hexdocs.pm/membrane_core/Membrane.Element.WithOutputPads.html#def_output_pad/2) macros.
 They both accept the pad name and the list of properties.
 The name allows for the identification of the pad.
 If an element has a single input or output pad, the convention is to name it `input` or `output`, respectively.
 The pad properties are listed below:

-* `accepted_format` - a pattern for a stream format expected on the pad, for example `%Membrane.RawAudio{channels: 2}`.
+* `accepted_format` - a pattern for a stream format expected on the pad, for example `Membrane.RawAudio` or `%Membrane.RawAudio{channels: 2}`.
 It serves documentation purposes and is validated in runtime.
 * `flow_control` - configures how back pressure should be handled on the pad.
 You can choose from the following options:
-  * `auto` - Membrane automatically manages the flow control.
+  * `:auto` - Membrane automatically manages the flow control.
 It works under the assumption that the element does not need to block or slow down the processing rate, it just processes or consumes the stream as it flows.
 This option is not available for `Source` elements.
   * `:manual` - You need to manually control the flow control by using the `demand` action on `input` pads and implementing the `handle_demand` callback for `output` pads.
   * `:push` - It's a simple mode where an element producing data pushes it right away through the `output` pad.
 An `input` pad in this mode should be always ready to process that data.
 * `demand_unit` - only for `flow_control` set to `manual`.
 Either `:bytes` or `:buffers`, specifies what unit will be used to request or receive demands.
 * `availability` - either `:always` (default) - meaning the pad is static and available from the moment an element is spawned, or `:on_request` meaning it is dynamic.
-See `pads_and_linking` chapter for more details.
+We'll learn more about it in the `Pads and linking` chapter.
 * `options` - optional; specification of options accepted by the pad.
-See `pads_and_linking` chapter for more details.
+We'll learn more about it in the `Pads and linking` chapter.

 A pad definition may look like this: